-The GPO is a growing alliance of over 140 governments, international organizations, civil society groups, and private sector interests committed to addressing the threats to the health, productivity and resilience of the ocean.
+The GPO had over 150 partners representing governments, international organizations, civil society groups, and private sector interests committed to addressing the threats to the health, productivity and resilience of the ocean.

-The Partnership will work toward meeting the following interrelated objectives by 2022 as stated in the Declaration for Healthy Productive Oceans to Help Reduce Poverty
+The Partnership worked toward meeting the following interrelated objectives by 2022 as stated in the Declaration for Healthy Productive Oceans to Help Reduce Poverty.

 Sustainable seafood and livelihoods from capture fisheries and aquaculture